 A rural or remote clinical placement for a nursing student provides substantial benefit for the student, for the health service providing the placement and indeed for the rural or remote community.

-- provided over 180,000 hours of clinical placement time
+- provided more than 184,000 hours of clinical placement time

 - travelled over 250,000 kilometres to attend a clinical placement.